kuyur/algorithm-and-data-structure-practice/02/readme.md

 One possible solution (with 4 steps) is:

     [1, 4] → [2, 3] → [2, 4] → [3, 4]

-You can refer to https://en.wikipedia.org/wiki/Lights_Out_(game) for more detail.

 # Hint